PROFILE

 presidential elections, the Section 508

 restrictions were not lifted.
-New elections are
+The U.S.

-international effort to assist Cote d'Ivoire in
+assist Cote d'Ivoire in overcoming its current

-maintain the ceasefire.
-The U.S. is sympathetic
+helps to maintain the ceasefire.
+The U.S. has

-to Cote d'Ivoire's desire for rapid, orderly
+sympathetic to Cote d'Ivoire's desire for rapid,

-economic development as well as its moderate
+orderly economic development as well as its

-stance on international issues.
-Bilateral U.S.
+moderate stance on international issues.

-Agency for International Development funding,
+Bilateral U.S. Agency for International

-with the exception of self-help and
+Development funding, with the exception of

-democratization funds, has been phased out,
+has been phased out, although Cote d'Ivoire

-although Cote d'Ivoire continues to benefit from
+continues to benefit to a limited extent from

 regional West African programs.
 The country